Mill Seat Landfill Facts and Figures

 Mill Seat Landfill Expansion

 Monroe County received all permits to construct and operate a landfill expansion and support features in May, 2017.
-The Mill Seat Landfill is operated by Waste Management of New York, LLC (WMNY).
+The Mill Seat Landfill is operated by WM of New York, LLC (WMNY).

 Monroe County as lead agency pursuant to the New York State Environmental Quality Review Act (6NYCRR Part 617) completed a Draft Supplemental Environmental Impact Statement (DSEIS) and held a public hearing on April 16, 2015 on the DSEIS, received written comments on the DSEIS through May 1, 2015, and completed a Final Supplemental Environmental Impact Statement (FSEIS) on a proposal to expand the Mill Seat Landfill in the Town of Riga, Monroe County, New York.